 International Neuroblastoma Staging System (INSS)

-The COG Neuroblastoma Risk Grouping that incorporates INSS is described in Table 6 found in the Treatment Option Overview for Neuroblastoma section of this summary.
+The COG Neuroblastoma Risk Grouping that incorporates INSS is described in Table 5.

-A study from the INRG database identified 146 patients with distant metastases limited to lymph nodes, termed stage 4N, who tended to have favorable-biology disease and a good outcome (5-year OS, 85%), which suggests that less-intensive therapy might be considered.
+A study from the INRG database identified 146 patients with distant metastases limited to lymph nodes, termed stage 4N, who tended to have favorable-biology disease and a good outcome (5-year OS rate, 85%), which suggests that less-intensive therapy might be considered.

 International Neuroblastoma Risk Group Staging System (INRGSS)

-The final use of the INSS by the COG was for the intermediate-risk ANBL0531 (NCT00499616) study, which was closed in 2014.
-Subsequent studies have used the INRGSS.
-The INRGSS is a preoperative staging system that was developed specifically for the INRG classification system (refer to Table 4).
+Studies since 2014 have used the INRGSS, a preoperative staging system that was developed specifically for the INRG classification system (refer to Table 4).
 This staging system has replaced the INSS in active COG and SIOPEN clinical trials.
 The extent of disease is determined by the presence or absence of IDRFs and/or metastatic tumor at the time of diagnosis, before any treatment or surgery.
 IDRFs are surgical risk factors, detected by imaging, which could potentially make total tumor excision risky or difficult at the time of diagnosis and increase the risk of surgical complications.

 IDRFs, as defined in the original literature, include the following:[20,22]

-COG IDRFs, using an anatomic localization approach, include the following:[21,23]; [Level of evidence: 3iiiC]
+COG IDRFs, using an anatomical localization approach, include the following:[21,23]; [Level of evidence: 3iiiC]

 Assessment of surgical resectability should include IDRFs.
 The more IDRFs present, the higher the morbidity of the operation and the lower the chance of complete resection.